ArsenyBochkarev/sci_practice_21-22/README.md

-# Science practise at SPBU 21-22
+# Science practice at SPBU 21-22
  Horizon marking based on the video stream.

 # How to run